vseryakov/alpinejs-app/README.md

 It comes with pre-created bundle but to rebuild:
 - run `npm run examples`
-- it will generate bundle.js and bundle.min.js files that includes all HTML and Javascript code
+- it will generate index.js files that includes all HTML and Javascript code
 - load it in the browser: `open index.html`

+### Esbuild app plugin

+The `examples/build.js` script is an esbuild plugin that bundles templates from .html files to be used by the app.

+Running `node build.js` in the examples folder will generate the `bundle.js` which includes all .js and .html files used by the index.html

 ## API